kyma-project/busola/docs/extensibility/display-widgets.md

-# Display widgets Widgets available for lists and details pages.
+# Display widgets

+Widgets available for lists and details pages.

-## Inline Widgets
+## Inline widgets

 Inline widgets are for simple values and are usable in lists, details headers and details body.